Topps Baseball Card Of The Day, January 2015

 In this rare case, however, all four of these young men reached the majors, and three even had good careers!

 THIS CARD: None of these guys were higher than 5th-rounders.
 Sweeney made his MLB debut in '95, Arias in '96, and Sexson in '97, but Schneider didn't reach the majors until 2000.
 As good as his HS stats are, they're not earth-shattering.
 And none of Schneider's rookie numbers were impressive on either side of the ball—I'm wondering why he's even on this card.
 Perhaps it's a Pennsylvania thing?
-(He's from there, and Topps is based there.)
+(He's from there, and Topps was once based there.)

 Mark Sweeney looked 35 at age 25.
 And he still looks 35 today at 45.

 (flip) Fielders?
 Guess that's an official position now.
 "With their 7th pick in the 1993 draft, the California Angels select George Arias, fielder, Arizona."
 A baseball novice might see this card and mistakenly believe the guys that play defense aren't the same ones on offense—like in football.
 Why not simply use "Prospects" as a blanket term for all youngsters?

 Mike Sweeney was actually a Royals catching prospect at the time, Topps.
 Oops.